Bundestag Passes Bill Regulating Application Of EU Gas Doctrine To Nord Stream 2 - UrduPoint

 Bundestag Passes Bill Regulating Application Of EU Gas Doctrine To Nord Stream 2

-The German parliament on Wednesday passed a bill regulating the application of amendments to the EU Gas Directive in Germany, which affect the Nord Stream 2 project
+BERLIN (UrduPoint News / Sputnik - 14th November, 2019) The German parliament on Wednesday passed a bill regulating the application of amendments to the EU Gas Directive in Germany, which affect the Nord Stream 2 project.

 The Bundestag adopted the legislation through a simple majority vote.